Work Period: April 5 – October 29, 2021

 - Participate in creating and prioritizing a weekly task list for the farm.

-- Customer service and sales.
+- Assist with customer service and sales.

 - Contribute content to cross-program communication tools, including social media and weekly newsletters.